prakhar2347/Python-projects/README.md

    cd Python-projects
 ```

-4. Make changes in source code and stage.
+4. Make changes to the source code and stage.

 ```
    git add .